gorakhargosh/watchdog/README.md

 * inotify on Linux
 * FSEvents on Mac OS X
+* kqueue on BSD
-* Windows API on Windows.
+* Windows API on Windows
 * polling as a fallback mechanism

 Dependencies: